-\textbf{Benchmarks.} To evaluate forecasting methods systematically, the general problem must be instantiated as concrete tasks and combined with an evaluation protocol.
-We refer to such a collection of tasks together with their evaluation and aggregation procedure as a \emph{benchmark}.

-\textbf{Tasks.} A task specifies a concrete forecasting problem.
-It consists of a dataset together with all parameters that define how forecasts are produced and evaluated, including the forecast horizon $H$, the evaluation cutoff dates, which columns serve as targets or covariates, and the evaluation metric.
-A single dataset can yield multiple distinct tasks by varying these parameters.
-The choice of evaluation metric is integral to task definition because different metrics can correspond to different optimal forecasts; combining conflicting metrics within a single task creates ambiguity about the intended goal \citep{kolassa2020best}.
+\textbf{Benchmarks and tasks.} A benchmark consists of forecasting tasks together with an evaluation and aggregation procedure.
+A task specifies a dataset and the parameters defining how forecasts are produced and evaluated, including the forecast horizon $H$, evaluation cutoffs, target and covariate columns, and evaluation metric.
+A single dataset can yield multiple tasks by varying these parameters.
+Since different metrics correspond to different optimal forecasts, combining conflicting metrics within a task creates ambiguity about the intended objective \citep{kolassa2020best}.

-\textbf{Rolling evaluation.} Each task is evaluated using a \emph{rolling-origin evaluation protocol} with $W$ windows \citep{hyndman2018forecasting}.
+Each task is evaluated using a rolling-origin protocol with $W$ windows \citep{hyndman2018forecasting}.
 Let $\tau_1 < \tau_2 < \dots < \tau_W$ denote the evaluation cutoffs.
-At each window $w \in \{1,\dots,W\}$, the model receives all observations up to $\tau_w$ as input and is asked to produce $H$-step forecasts.
-Advancing the cutoff creates a sequence of forecast–target pairs, so that a single task produces $W$ evaluation windows.
-This setup mimics real-world deployment and yields a more robust estimate of model performance over time, especially for datasets consisting of few series.
+At each window $w$, the model receives observations up to $\tau_w$ and produces $H$-step forecasts, yielding $W$ forecast--target pairs per task.
+This setup mimics real-world deployment and improves robustness, especially for datasets with few series.

-\textbf{Aggregation.} While tasks define individual evaluation problems, benchmarks also require a method to aggregate results across tasks, enabling us to answer questions like ``Is model A more accurate than model B overall?".
-The aggregation method directly affects the reliability and interpretability of benchmark results.
+\textbf{Aggregation.} While tasks define individual evaluation problems, benchmarks must aggregate results across tasks to answer questions such as ``Is model A more accurate than model B overall?''
+The choice of aggregation directly affects the reliability and interpretability of benchmark results.